 Salmon pate en croute is a Belgian pate, which has a thin, baked layer of dough on the outside.
 It can act as protection against the oven heat and against drying out.
 Many recipes on the basis of smoked salmon only, do not need to be heated.
 However, the ingredients for this pate -mostly raw salmon filet and some smoked salmon- are put through a meat grinder and then baked in the oven.
-And to enjoy a full taste development, ripen this pate after baking for 3 days in the fridge under weight.
+And to enjoy a full taste development, ripen this pate after baking for 3 days in the fridge.

 The art of making salmon pate en croute